 As usual, the watch is literally loaded with functions that will please almost any adventurer seeking for a perfect travel companion.

 Besides a highly accurate compass, there is also a thermometer, an alarm, countdown timer, as well as a world clock that stores 48 cities and 31 time zones in its vast memory.
-Since some countries still experiment with daylight saving time, the time in each zone can be displayed with DST turned on or off, which makes it quite convenient for a frequent traveler.
+Since some countries still experiment with the daylight saving time, the time in each zone can be displayed with DST turned on or off, which makes it more convenient for a frequent traveler.

-Since the mechanisms that Casio uses for their G-Shock family offer superb shock protection, but are not that impressive in the accuracy department with their famous +/- 15 seconds per month of “within specs” deviation, the watch is also equipped with a radio module that will regularly receive a calibration signal from the closest atomic clock tower and adjust the hands as needed.
+Since the mechanisms that Casio uses for its G-Shock family offer superb shock protection, but are not that impressive in the accuracy department with their famous +/- 15 seconds per month of “within specs” deviation, the watch is also equipped with a radio module that will regularly receive a calibration signal from the closest atomic clock tower and adjust the hands as needed.